avr-rust/book.avr-rust.com/src/003-building-a-crate-for-avr.md

 cargo build -Z build-std=core --target /path/to/my-custom-avr-target.json --release
 ```

-Either or these generate an AVR ELF file that can be subsequently flashed to a real device or ran inside a simulator.
+Either of these generate an AVR ELF file that can be subsequently flashed to a real device or ran inside a simulator.
 The ELF file will be available at `target/<TARGET NAME>/release/<CRATE NAME>.elf`.

 Notes: